 Don’t believe everything you read about SEO!

 SEO is an industry where everybody has an opinion, and most people love to share it online.
 Have you ever played the game telephone when you whisper something in someone’s ear, and that person does the same to the next person?
 Usually by the time the message comes back to you, it has nothing to do with the original message.
 Well, SEO information works pretty much the same way.
 I read a lot of articles, blog posts and I am a member of a few SEO forums out there and it amazes me the amount of misinformation shared, repeated and deformed out there.
 On one hand, it makes my job easier because lots of potential competitors are learning things wrong and teaching it to others, which makes it easier for our sites to rank higher.
 On the other hand, it increases the chances of having a company hire them, be disappointed and that reflects badly on the SEO industry.
 The SEO industry has a reputation on the line because most people don’t understand what we do.
 It’s like mechanics.
 When you fix something that people don’t understand, they will suspect that you overcharge them for fixing things that didn’t need to be fixed.
-Here are some tips to avoid learning wrong information:

 1) Check your sources